jacksonattwood/SSL-Cert-Sync/README.md

 - `port`: The port you would like the server to listen on (default: `7080`)
 - `https`: Enable or disable HTTPS + SSL authentication (`true` or `false`, default enabled)
     - `certificate`: Path to SSL certificate (cert.pem, cert.crt etc.)
-    - `privateKey`: Path to SSL private key (priv.key etc.)
+    - `privatekey`: Path to SSL private key (priv.key etc.)
-- `authKey`: The authorisation key you would like to use for your client script
+- `authkey`: The authorisation key you would like to use for your client script
 - `autherror`: The message to return when a request fails authentication
 - `logging`: Whether you would like to log access requests to console and to an `access.log` file (1: YES, 2: NO)
 - `client_download_enabled`: whether you would like to be able to get the zip from the server when not using an access key (1: YES, 2: NO)